codecollection/cms/phpmyadmin/doc/config.rst

     :default: ``''``

     Since release 2.3.0 you can have phpMyAdmin create :term:`PDF` pages showing the relations between your tables.
-Further, the designer interface permits visually managing the relations.
 To do this it needs two tables "pdf\_pages" (storing information about the available :term:`PDF` pages) and "table\_coords" (storing coordinates where each table will be placed on a :term:`PDF` schema output).
 You must be using the "relation" feature.